Introduction

 DPIAs are required to identify data protection risks; assess the impact of these risks; and determine appropriate action to prevent or mitigate the impact of these risks, when introducing, or making significant changes to, systems or projects involving the processing of personal data.

-In simpler terms, this means thinking about whether the Firm is likely to breach the GDPR and what the consequences might be, if the Firm uses personal data in a particular way.
+In simpler terms, this means thinking about whether the Firm is likely to breach the GDPR and what the consequences might be, if Firm uses personal data in a particular way.
 It is also about deciding whether there is anything that the Firm can do to stop or, at least or minimise the chances of any of the potential problems identified, from happening.

 DPIAs will be undertaken by Susan Harwood (DPO) or designated members of staff.